 What You Can Do When a Major Event Needs to Go

 It'll be hard, but the story will be the better for it.
 Allow yourself to follow where you plot naturally leads.
 Save the original scene(s) in another file to make the cutting easier.

 2. Move it.

-While this wasn't an answer for my event, sometimes moving it to another part of the story can give it new perspective.
-It might work better as a trigger to another event than as a result of one.
+While this wasn't an answer for my event, sometimes moving an event to another part of the story can give it new perspective.
+It might work better as a trigger to another part of the plot than as a result of one.

 3. Change who's in it.

 The same event might work better if it happens to/with different characters or people.